 - People with disability or health condition that restricts movement

 These are just some people who may need this kind of medical transportation.
 It’s not limited to these only.
 If for any reason you cannot travel long distances but really need to travel, then your best option would be to use one of these specialized transportation services.
 Common health conditions that often warrant such specialized transportation includes but is not limited to patients with cancer, dementia, stabilized bone fracture, post-operation, and others.

 A medically assisted transport is critical for patients who may need medical attention during their journey.
-There are usually medical personnel onboard the vehicle or plane whose services come handy in times of emergency.
+There is usually medical personnel onboard the vehicle or plane whose services come in handy in times of emergency.
 Some vehicles and planes would have special medical equipment, like a place to restore motorized wheelchairs, oxygen setup, etc.

 Sometimes patients are pretty nervous about moving long distances alone or without the company of a medical expert.
-Knowing that they are travelling in a comfortable facility and will be taken care of in times of emergency helps reassure the patient and families.
+Knowing that they are traveling in a comfortable facility and will be taken care of in times of emergency helps reassure the patient and families.